nl8590687/ASRT_SpeechRecognition/README_EN.md

 Maximum Entropy Hidden Markov Model Based on Probability Graph.

+The input is a Chinese pinyin sequence, and the output is the corresponding Chinese character text.

 ## About Accuracy

 At present, the best model can basically reach 80% of Pinyin correct rate on the test set.

-However, as the current international and domestic teams can achieve 97%, the accuracy rate still needs to be further improved.
+However, as the current international and domestic teams can achieve 98%, the accuracy rate still needs to be further improved.

 * At present, one solution that can continue to improve the accuracy rate is correcting data set labeling errors, especially the ST-CMDS error in the syllable file.
 There is a certain percentage of errors in the label.
 If you have see this and you have the will to help correct some of the data tagging mistakes by own ability, I will be very welcome.
 It can be corrected by submitting a Pull Request, and you will be on the list of contributors of this repo.